AmirMohammad-Sharbati/computer-structure-course-project/README.md

 3. Open the project in VSCode.
 4. Build and upload to the simulator

+#### 💡 Tip:
-**It is better to use option 2 for this project because of python script.
-If in a project you have only C++ code, Online Wokwi is simpler choice for simulation**
+- **Option 2 (PlatformIO) is recommended** for this project because it allows integration with the Python plotting script.
+If your project only includes C++ code, the online Wokwi simulator is a simpler and faster option.

 ## 🔗 Related
-- Exercises of course which are about MIPS assembly programming is available in a separate repository: https://github.com/AmirMohammad-Sharbati/computer-structure-course-mips.git
+- Exercises from this course which are about MIPS assembly programming are available in a separate repository: https://github.com/AmirMohammad-Sharbati/computer-structure-course-mips.git